nicoss99/flutter_image_cropper/image_cropper/README.md

     android:theme="@style/Theme.AppCompat.Light.NoActionBar"/>
 ````

+**⚠️ IMPORTANT: Fixing Status Bar Overlap Issue**

-**Note:** If the toolbar is being covered by the status bar, you need to use a custom theme that properly handles the status bar.
+If the toolbar is being covered by the status bar, you **MUST** update your AndroidManifest.xml to use a custom theme.
+This is a required step and cannot be fixed programmatically.

-1. Create or update a theme file in your app's `android/app/src/main/res/values/themes.xml` (or `styles.xml`):
+**Step 1:** Create or update a theme file in your app's `android/app/src/main/res/values/themes.xml` (create the file if it doesn't exist):

 ````xml
 <?xml version="1.0" encoding="utf-8"?>